mameli/make_it_short/README.md

 # Make it short

+This is a simple web app that uses the LLama model from Ollama to summarize text.
+It is a simple example of how to use the Ollama API to create a web app.

-I came across Ollama(https://ollama.ai/) and developed a web app.
+I came across Ollama(https://ollama.ai/) and developed this web app.
 It took me:
 - 5 minutes to configure #LLama 2 with a prompt
 - 5 minutes for the backend call
 - 2 hours to make the page appealing for a LinkedIn post